Parth27/savitar/CODE_OF_CONDUCT.md

 obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

+After filing a report, a representative will contact you personally.
+If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
+A representative will then review the incident, follow up with any additional questions, and make a decision as to how to respond.
+We will respect confidentiality requests for the purpose of protecting victims of abuse.

+Anyone asked to stop unacceptable behavior is expected to comply immediately.
+If an individual engages in unacceptable behavior, the representative may take any action they deem appropriate, up to and including a permanent ban from our community without warning.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.